Jakus23/non/README.md

       Doctors
     minor child count
 ```
-You'll see that some slots may have defaults to help you keep your slots consistent.
-A colon separates the slot from the default.
-Each slot may also act as a selector for some frames.
+A colon separates the slot from it's default.
+The default is the most likely value a slot can take.
+Each slot may also act as a selector between frames.
-> Order the slots from most essential to least descriptive
+> Order the slots from most to least essential to help readers understand the frame

 Terminal
 --------

-You sometimes have records of your frames.
-It is to group cases of a frame.
+You sometimes have records that you want to present as examples.

 Let's use person for this example...
 ```